rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterProviderHandler.md

 ## Overview

-This handler is invoked to trigger the provider.This handler is triggered once an entity provides services to another/external party.This handler intent is identified with field as task and value as "registerProviderHandler" alone with the provider name in the param field of the payload.
+RegisterProviderHandler is invoked when the task specified in the intent has the value "registerProviderHandler".
+This handler is used to trigger the provider and is invoked once an entity provides services to another/external party.

 It performs the following actions :
 1. Parse the input message received to get the provider.
-2. Trigger the provider passed in params
+2. Trigger the provider passed in params.
-3. Save the response/error and perform schema validations.
-More about schema validations here : [validation documentation](../Validations.md).
+3. Save the response/error.
 4. Format the result and send the response back to the IntentReader

 ## Usage